Allstate Actuary Salary in Canada | CA$71.4K-CA$74.6K+ | Levels.fyi

 The median Actuary compensation in Canada package at Allstate totals CA$74.6K per year.
-View the base salary, stock, and bonus breakdowns for Allstate's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Allstate's total compensation packages.
 Last updated: 9/30/2025

 Company